 Being personable isn’t too difficult.
 You just want to appear cool, calm, and confident.
 Preparedness will help you get there.
 Meeting the gaze of people in the room is going to help sell it.
 Just don’t stare them down.

 3. SPEAK SLOWLY

 Talking too fast is almost inevitable when you’re not used to speaking in public.
 You get up there and the adrenaline starts pumping through you, and you end up speaking three times faster than you intend.

 As crazy as it sounds, speak a little more slowly than feels comfortable.

-6 Key Elements of a Good Welcome Speech
+6 Key Elements of a Good Welcome to Church Speech

-Most good welcome speeches are going to share some common components.
+Most good welcome to church speeches are going to share some common components.
 But they might need to be packaged or delivered differently based on the kind of event you’re greeting people for.
-Here are six things every good welcome speech should do:
+Here are six things every good welcome to church speech should do: